 The third and most imposing problem for expat families sending their children to Swiss schools is simply stated.
 I cannot possibly recommend Swiss schools for children whose families have an international lifestyle because Swiss schools train children to be good Swiss citizens who will live in Switzerland.

-Kindergarten here is a two year program but Kindergarten teachers are not licensed to teach reading, writing, or basic maths, so those two years are spent playing, painting, singing, and learning to socialize.
+Kindergarten here is a two year program, starting in August each year, and is compulsory for every child who has turned four by 31st July.
+Kindergarten teachers are not licensed to teach reading, writing, or basic maths, so those two years are spent playing, painting, singing, and learning to socialize.
 If a child is not mother-tongue German, it is a great time for them to become fluent before adding academic stress.
 If a child is fluent, the second year is pretty boring.

-Grades 1-6 comprise what is called Primary School (Grades 1-5 in different cantons, but let’s just stick with Canton Zürich to keep this understandable).
-During this time, children learn reading and writing in German, mathematics up to early Geometry, Swiss history, Swiss geography, singing, handicrafts, swimming, and sports.
-French and English as second languages are introduced in Grade 4.
-If a teacher is motivated to do so, some basic science might be taught.
+Primary education is divided into lower (classes 1-3) and middle (classes 3-6).
+During this time, children learn reading and writing in German, mathematics up to early geometry, Swiss history, Swiss geography, singing, handicrafts, drawing, religion, swimming, and sports.
+French and English are taught as first foreign languages If a teacher is motivated to do so, some basic science might be taught.
 There is no separation according to ability.

 Senior school alternatives